 One of the most common problems faced in any relationship is jealousy.
 It creeps up on you when you least expect it and causes all sorts of issues within you as well.
 It’s only natural for you to seek out help on how to stop being jealous before it ruins something special in your life.

-When I’ve found myself feeling jealous, the best remedy for it was to ask myself why I felt this way, journal about it and avoid making any actions while emotionally charged.
+When I’ve found myself feeling jealous, the best remedy was to ask myself why I feel this way, journal about it, and avoid taking any actions while emotionally charged.

-These 3 simple techniques prevented me from making many mistakes and suffering unnecessarily.
+These three simple techniques prevented me from making many mistakes and suffering unnecessarily.

-But, it wasn’t complete.
-After much research and analyzing jealousy at its core without vilifying it, I’ve come to realize that there’s quite a few effective techniques to work through jealousy and use it to benefit you.
+But it wasn’t complete.
+After much research and analyzing jealousy at its core without vilifying it, I’ve come to realize that there are quite a few effective techniques to work through jealousy and use it to benefit you.

 Without wasting any time, here’s how to stop feeling jealous once and for all.

 8 Tips On Not Being Jealous Of Other People